The most historic restaurant in every state

 Colorado: Buckhorn Exchange, Denver

-It’s not a surprise that one of Colorado’s most historic restaurants embraces the rugged outdoors.
-Buckhorn Exchange bills itself as Denver’s “original steakhouse” and oldest restaurant, having opened in 1893.
-The décor features over 500 pieces of taxidermy, made from animals hunted by the family that originally opened the restaurant.
-The food matches the atmosphere with a menu filled with meats like buffalo, elk, quail and, of course, steak.
-This photo shows the restaurant pre-COVID-19.
+It’s no surprise that one of Colorado’s most historic restaurants embraces the great outdoors.
+Buckhorn Exchange bills itself as Denver’s original steakhouse and oldest restaurant, having opened in 1893.
+The unique décor features more than 500 pieces of taxidermy, made from animals hunted by the family that originally founded the restaurant.
+The food matches the mood, with a menu filled with meats like buffalo, elk, quail, and beef steaks galore.

 Connecticut: Louis' Lunch, New Haven